chadian/fttf/ember-portland-meetup-notes.md

 ---

 - We are a Community ✌🏽
-- opinionated holistic approach to common challenges
+- opinionated, holistic approach to common challenges
 - RFCs, a healthy discussion and evolution
 - diversified across organizations of all sizes, and types
 - `ember-cli`, ember addons, and the big ecosystem